Do you think you have a case? Request a consultation with our team. We are here to help you through this difficult process. Cross

 What are the Common Symptoms & Warning Signs of BIA-ALCL?

 In January of 2018, an emerging study discovered that silicone breast implants with a textured surface are 400-times more likely to cause this rare type of cancer when compared to smooth surface implants.
-It has been noted in studies since that the majority of women who have a confirmed diagnosis of BIA-ALCL had textured breast implants.
+It has been noted in studies that the majority of women who have a confirmed diagnosis of BIA-ALCL had textured breast implants.

 The FDA indicated that “Though the number of identified cases of BIA-ALCL is small compared to the estimated 1.5 million patients who receive breast implants worldwide every year, confirmed data and published information reviewed to date suggests that patients with breast implants have an increased risk of BIA-ALCL,”